 Attending college right outside of Washington, DC has a lot of incredible benefits.
 One of them is that a lot of politicians come to visit campus for campaigning, or just to talk about important issues.
 At first, I would shy away from attending many of these events, simply because I was worried they would be inaccessible or filled with lots of commotion.
 I’m glad I got over my reservations for attending, because I have been able to see many politicians including Tim Kaine, Michelle Obama, Ralph Northam, Justin Fairfax, Mark Warner, and John Kasich when they came to visit my college campus.
 At one point, I got to talk to Joe Biden one-on-one at his “It’s On Us” event, and even took a selfie with him!
 Here are my tips for attending political events with vision impairment.

 Be prepared to stand in line

 For Michelle Obama, I was waiting in line for the better part of three hours, and still was rather far back in the line.
 I found myself sitting down on the pavement often and doing stretches on my legs to make sure I didn’t go into spasms.
 I’ve heard of some people requesting chairs from event staff to sit in while they are in line, but I have never done this.
-Maybe you can read up on issues the speaker is passionate about or review letters you’ve written to them- read more about writing to senators here.
+Maybe you can read up on issues the speaker is passionate about or review letters you’ve written to them.

 These events can get extremely loud.
 To protect your hearing, bring a pair of earplugs to wear so that you can drown out feedback or the person next to you who won’t stop talking about nothing.
 I found this helped me concentrate on the speaker more.